 The Thameslink programme is designed to meet the increasing demand for travel from the North and South of London into the capital for work and leisure.
 These improvements to the rail network and introduction of more trains will increase the capacity for passengers and provide a much more direct route in and out of the Capital.

 The Thameslink programme will simplify the complicated track routes around central stations which should avoid waiting for platforms to clear and associated delays.
-This re-structuring of the tracks demands new signalling systems, which is why the power supply to the rail lines will be updated with the introduction of eleven new feeder stations.
+This re-structuring of the tracks demands new signaling systems, which is why the power supply to the rail lines will be updated with the introduction of eleven new feeder stations.

 The programme will create a new rail junction at Bermondsey and develop Farringdon rail station, which will offer direct access to London’s airports and St. Pancras International.
 This is in conjunction with the untangling of tracks to create a much more direct route between North, South and Central London.